 Members of the McCain campaign are citing a page on Obama’s presidential website that identifies state legislators investigating Palin’s decision to fire the state’s Public Safety Commissioner as Obama supporters.

 The McCain camp is zeroing on political action taken by Alaskan Democrats Hollis French and Kim Elton against Republican Governor Palin.
-Both Democrats have endorsed Obama for president and are currently supporting his candidacy, as identified on Obama's website.
+Both Democrats have endorsed Obama for president and are currently supporting his candidacy.

 In interviews, Hollis has suggested his investigation may culminate in an “October surprise,” perhaps Palin's impeachment as Governor, that could help the Democrats win the White House in November.
 ABC News quoted Hollis saying “If they had done their job they never would have picked her,” referring to the McCain campaign’s vetting process.
 “Now they may have to deal with an October surprise.”